Trust in the Lord with all your heart, and do not lean on your own understanding. Proverbs 3:5

 21 The man looked steadfastly at her, remaining silent, to discern whether the Lord had made his journey prosperous or not.

-22 As the camels had finished drinking, the man took a golden ring of half a shekel weight, and two bracelets for her hands of ten shekels weight of gold, 23 and said, “Whose daughter are you?
+22 As the camels had finished drinking, the man took a golden ring about one quarter of an ounce in weight and two bracelets of gold for her hands about four ounces in weight, 23 and said, “Whose daughter are you?
 Please tell me.
 Is there room in your father’s house for us to stay?”

 24 She said to him, “I am the daughter of Bethuel the son of Milcah, whom she bore to Nahor.”
 25 She said moreover to him, “We have both straw and feed enough, and room to lodge in.”

 26 The man bowed his head, and worshiped the Lord.

 27 He said, “Blessed be the Lord, the God of my master Abraham, who has not forsaken his loving kindness and his truth toward my master.
 As for me, the Lord has led me on the way to the house of my master’s relatives.”

 28 The young lady ran and told her mother’s household about these things.
 29 Rebekah had a brother, and his name was Laban.
 Laban ran out to the man, to the spring.
 30 When he saw the ring, and the bracelets on his sister’s hands, and when he heard the words of Rebekah his sister, saying, “This is what the man said to me,” he came to the man.
 He was standing by the camels at the spring.
 31 He said, “Come in, you blessed of the Lord.
 Why do you stand outside?
 For I have prepared the house, and room for the camels.”

 32 The man came into the house, and he unloaded the camels.
 He gave straw and feed for the camels, and water to wash his feet and the feet of the men who were with him.
 33 Food was set before him to eat, but he said, “I will not eat until I have said what I have to say.”